-When looking for a DAW, consider the following features: podcasting software with decent editing capabilities, the level of technical support you need, and the ability to save files locally.
+When looking for a Digital Audio Workstation (DAW), consider the following features: podcasting software with decent editing capabilities, the level of technical support you need, and the ability to save files locally.
 You should also take your price range into account, as not all the best audio editing software is free.

 Recording your podcast and editing your podcast are two separate processes, sometimes requiring both recording software and an editor.
 But some recording software comes with editing capabilities to make the process more seamless.
 If you’re a podcaster who prefers an all-in-one solution, then look for podcasting software with editing features.

 How tech-savvy are you?
 If troubleshooting software problems is not in your wheelhouse, then look for a DAW that has adequate technical support and help documentation.
 The software should include resources you can turn to when things go wrong.

 You’ll need somewhere to save your audio files for your podcast, including your raw recordings and edited versions.
 A basic podcast recording software should be able to save your recording files locally on your computer.
 If you record multiple people for your podcast, you should also look for a split-track recording function on your DAW.
 Split-track recording allows you to save a separate audio file of each podcast participant, so you can clean them up and make the audio quality of your podcast consistent, no matter who’s speaking.

 If you’re on a budget, then you’ll have to factor the price of the software into your decision.
 There are some great tools you can get for free, but as with most software, if you want the highest quality, it will cost you the most money.